Readit News logoReadit News

 huahaiy commented on Why Clojure? gaiwan.co/blog/why-clojur... · Posted by u/jgrodziski

-lkitching · 6 months ago
+lkitching · a year ago

 Protocols do not work like Java interfaces or classes.
 Their methods are compiled into regular functions which lookup the implementation to use at runtime based on the runtime type of the receiver.
 Compilation will check for the named function but doesn't do any further checking.
 Given the following protocol and implementation: